-Thailand Body of Persons Personal Tax Planning Scheme
+Thailand Body of Persons Tax Planning Scheme

 Update | December 2015

-Update | January 2015
+Update | December 2014

-From and including 1 January 2015, individuals in bodies of persons are no longer exempt from income tax on their shares of bodies of persons income.
-Instead, individuals in bodies of persons shall now include their shares of the income in their personal income tax returns and shall now pay personal income tax on their shares of income by adding such income to their other personal incomes.
+From and including 1 January 2015 (the date the RCAA (No 39) is effective) individuals in bodies of persons are no longer exempt from personal income tax on their shares of incomes from bodies of persons.
+Instead, individuals in bodies of persons shall now include their shares of incomes from bodies of persons in their personal tax returns and shall pay personal income tax on their shares of incomes by adding such income to their other incomes.

 Tax Insight | April 2012

-Foreigners please be aware that the Director-General of Revenue announced this month that the Thai tax laws are in the process of being amended to arrest the Body of Persons tax planning scheme.
+The Director-General of Revenue announced this month that the Thai tax laws are in the process of being amended to arrest the Body of Persons tax planning scheme.

 Thus by diverting Bt 1 million of salary income to the Body of Persons, the person saves tax of Bt 307,000 (Bt 370,000 - Bt 63,000).

-This Tax Insight Article is general information only.
-It should not be used to determine any matter without consulting with an experienced Thailand tax advisor.
+This Tax Insight is general information only.
+It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.